List of Fast & Furious characters: Clay

-Fast & Furious
+Antagonists introduced in Fast & Furious

 Arturo Braga

 Arturo Braga is a drug trafficker who first appears as "Ramon Campos" in Fast & Furious.
-During a botched sting operation, it is revealed that Ramon Campos, Braga's second in command, is actually Braga himself and he escapes to Mexico.
-Brian and Dominic capture him and bring him back to the USA.
-He returns making a cameo appearance in the sixth film after it was revealed that he had a connection with Owen Shaw, and Brian returns in the U.S. as a prisoner to gain access to Braga, who discloses how Letty survived the explosion that was thought to have killed her before he and his men fight Brian, which results in Braga being stabbed by Brian with a shank.
+During a botched sting operation, it is revealed that Campos is actually Braga himself and he escapes to Mexico, but he is later captured by Brian and Dominic and brought back to the USA.
+He makes a cameo appearance in Fast & Furious 6 when Brian returns to the U.S. as a prisoner to question him regarding his connection to Owen Shaw.
+Braga discloses how Letty survived the explosion that was thought to have killed her before he and his men fight Brian, which results in Braga being stabbed by Brian with a shank.
 Arturo Braga is portrayed by John Ortiz.
+Having appeared in the fourth and sixth films, Braga is the first villain of the franchise to appear in multiple films.